cgostic/als-hiring-exercises/README.md

 ### Outputs

-The following files are saved in the `results` directory:
+The following files are saved in root directory (as instructed):

 - people.csv
 - acquisition_facts.csv